tweedegolf/henk/README.md

-Henk is a very simple reverse https proxy leveraging openSSH's built-in reverse proxy features for authentication and secure tunneling.
+Henk is a very simple reverse HTTP proxy leveraging openSSH's built-in reverse proxy features for authentication and secure tunneling and Let's Encrypt for adding HTTPS.

 WARNING: Henk has not been reviewed for security, use at your own risk.

 ### Usage

-Once henk is set up, run the service you want to expose locally, for example on port 1111.
+Once henk is set up, run the HTTP service you want to expose locally, for example on port 8080.
 Then use SSH to set up a reverse proxy:

-    ssh henk@tunnel.host.net -NR /run/henk/foobar:localhost:1111
+    ssh henk@tunnel.host.net -NR /run/henk/foobar:localhost:8080

-OpenSSH will create a proxy file on your server at `/run/henk/foobar` and forward its traffic to your localhost at port 1111.
+OpenSSH will create a proxy file on your server at `/run/henk/foobar` and forward its traffic to your localhost at port 8080.
 Henk will accept connections on port 80 and 443 for foobar.tunnel.host.net, obtain a certificate if needed and proxy traffic to the proxy file.
-You can then:
+You can then access your service publicly:

     curl https://foobar.tunnel.host.net